Ever panic on a portrait session because you’re unsure as to your camera settings? Relax! Here are some easy tips for your portrait camera settings!

 What to choose: Auto (it’s for everyone…beginners to pros), Expodisc (for those who want to play around and get a custom white balance in every type of light), Kelvin (for more advanced photographers who really want to make small white balance adjustments).

-When it comes to getting accurate exposure, the first thing you want to do when you arrive on location is set your ISO.
+When it comes to getting accurate exposure, you can set your ISO based on your other two settings.
 Your ISO determines the amount of light that your camera will allow into your lens.
 If you’re outside, you’ll want to set it from 100-400, depending if it’s sunny or cloudy.
-The ISO basically sets your initial component of the exposure triangle, and then your f-stop and shutter speed help fine tune it.
+The ISO basically sets your last component of the exposure triangle.

 This was taken with a Canon EOS 110D, Lens: 50mm, ISO 100, F/3.2, Shutter 1/125s